How to Search with the iPad’s Maps App

 When you finish typing, tap Search.

 After a few seconds, a map appears.
 If you searched for a single location, it’s marked with a pushpin.
-If you searched for a category (pizza 60645, for example), you see multiple pushpins, one for each matching location.
+If you searched for a category (BBQ Lockhart TX, for example), you see multiple pushpins, one for each matching location.

 Maps and contacts go together like peanut butter and jelly.
 For example, here are two helpful tasks that illustrate maps and contacts at work.